benfrick/docs-portfolio/src/commerce/search/api_search.md

 Smart Search rules play a key role in determining e-commerce search results and rankings.
 Each channel has a default rule and may also have custom rules.

 Custom rules are administered in the Apollo rule management tool and are specific to a channel.
-Authorized Apollo users can add actions to rules to influence the search rankings such as boosting, burying, hiding.
+Authorized Apollo users can add actions to rules to influence the search rankings such as boosting, burying, and hiding.
 Custom rules layer on top of the default rule to either work in concert with or override the default rule.
 Contact the <a href="#contacting-the-team">Apollo Product Owner</a> for access to the tool.

 Rules are triggered either by customer activity such as searching for a particular term or by context such as the experience or geography.
 The two rule types are Grid Wall and Navigation.
 Grid Wall rules are used to merchandise a product wall of related products for an experience in a particular geography and/or marketplace.
 Navigation rules are used to build a dynamic navigation filter tree based on search terms and attribute IDs.